113ll3/Ibmclouddocscli/index.md

 ## Next steps
 {: #next-steps}

-You're now ready to develop and deploy your first application.
+You're now ready to develop and deploy your first application!
 See [Creating and deploying apps by using the CLI](/docs/apps/create-deploy-cli.html) for more information.